Academic clinical fellowships

 - There is an active Clinical Academic Society which holds events and organises peer mentoring for trainees.

 Sheffield has a well-established Clinical Academic Mentoring Programme; recognising that clinical trainees have their own specific career development needs, this links trainees with mentors who are Clinical Academics themselves and who can help trainees with their research plans and help them balance the competing aspects of their lives and careers.
-A peer mentoring programme, where more senior clinical academics mentor those a stage below, is being piloted by the Society.

 The opportunities have been amazing: formal teaching, research qualifications, direct support of my own research and particularly networking which has opened more doors.
 The ACF has broadened and enriched my career.